fz-rit/TLS-SphereMap/README.md

         ```
         python calc_pt_cloud_normal.py
         ```
+- Second, generate treeiso single-tree segmentation labels,
+    - Make a copy of the `isolate_trees_inputs_amiri.json` file and adjust the input output paths in the json file
+    - Adjust the path pointing to the new json file in `isolate_trees.py` and run it with
+        ```
+        python isolate_trees.py
+        ```
-- Second, generate the unwrapped images.
-Adjust input paths in the jupyter notebook `Unwrap_TLS_to_2d_v1.4.ipynb` and then run the whole notebook.
+- Third, generate the unwrapped images.
+Adjust input paths in the jupyter notebook `Unwrap_TLS_to_2d_v1.5.ipynb` and then run the whole notebook.